Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Methodology

 \subsection{Initial Burst Selection}

-We use data obtained by the {\it Fermi Gamma-ray Space Telescope}, which was launched in 2008, and carries two instruments: The Gamma-ray Burst Monitor \citep[GBM,][]{Meegan2009} and the Large Area Telescope \citep[LAT,][]{Atwood2009}.
+We use data obtained by the {\it Fermi Gamma-ray Space Telescope}, which was launched in 2008, and carries two instruments: the GBM \citep{Meegan2009} and the Large Area Telescope \citep[LAT;][]{Atwood2009}.
 Together, they cover an energy range from a few keV to a few hundred GeV.
-The GBM harbours 14 detectors of which 12 are sodium iodide (NaI, 8 keV-1 MeV) and two are bismuth germanate (BGO, 200 keV-40 MeV) scintillators.
-By June 2019, {\it Fermi} had completed 11 years of operation, and at least 2388 GRBs have been observed.
+The GBM harbors 14 detectors, of which 12 are sodium iodide (NaI; 8 keV-1 MeV) and two are bismuth germanate (BGO; 200 keV-40 MeV) scintillators.
+By 2019 June, {\it Fermi} had completed 11 yr of operation, and at least 2388 GRBs had been observed.

-Among these bursts we want to identify the ones that have at least two individual emission episodes, which can be assumed to be independent from each other.
-Since there is no theoretical prediction to the shape and form of individual emission episodes, we choose to make a general definition for our selection, which does not limit the sample to smooth pulses only.
+Among these bursts, we want to identify the ones that have at least two individual emission episodes, which can be assumed to be independent from each other.
+Since there is no theoretical prediction of the shape and form of individual emission episodes, we choose to make a general definition for our selection, which does not limit the sample to smooth pulses only.
 Indeed, numerical simulations of jet emission propagating through the progenitor star show that not only smooth pulses are expected but also more complex morphologies \citep{Lazzati2009a, Lopez2014}.
 This choice also avoids omitting too many bursts.
 Following \cite{Yu2019}, we thus allow subdominant variations on top of the main pulse structures.
-In addition, we also include emission activities with many smaller spikes, but whose heights are limited by an approximate pulse-shaped envelope.
-The pulse-shaped envelope indicates that such emission could connected, in spite of its large variability.
+In addition, we also include emission activities with many smaller spikes but whose heights are limited by an approximate pulse-shaped envelope.
+The pulse-shaped envelope indicates that such emission could be connected, in spite of its large variability.
 Examples of the light curves that are selected for the sample are shown in \S \ref{sec:classification} and in the Appendix.

-We first visually inspected the Time-Tagged Events (TTE) lightcurves from each of the 2388 GRBs obtained from NASA/HEASARC\footnote{\url{https://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermigbrst.html}}.
+We first visually inspected the Time-Tagged Events (TTE) light curves from each of the 2388 GRBs obtained from NASA/HEASARC\footnote{\url{https://heasarc.gsfc.nasa.gov/W3Browse/fermi/fermigbrst.html}}.
 We identified more than 120 bursts that had at least two clear emission episodes.
-The lightcurves exhibits diverse temporal properties.
+The light curves exhibit diverse temporal properties.
 Some have a precursor-like pulse followed by a main pulse, while others exhibit a main pulse followed by a small pulse, and yet others consist of several pulses with similar strength.
-Many of the pulses are well-separated by quiescent intervals, while others have a slight temporal overlap.
+Many of the pulses are well separated by quiescent intervals, while others have a slight temporal overlap.